firecat53/keepmenu/README.rst

 Keepmenu
 ========

-Fully featured Dmenu frontend for managing Keepass databases.
+Fully featured Dmenu/Rofi frontend for managing Keepass databases.

 Inspired in part by Passhole_, but I wanted something more dmenu and less command line focused.